agstn/axc-mrmm/README.md

 # axc-mrmm
-Mixed model repeated measures (MMRM) in SAS and R
+## Different ways to estimate treatment effects in randomised controlled trials with Mixed model repeated measures (MMRM) in SAS and R